Offshore Energy Thematic Methods

 3.4.1 Underwater noise

-Offshore energy activities generate underwater noise during construction (pile driving), operation (machinery, vessel traffic), and decommissioning (explosive cutting, removal operations)[16].
+Offshore energy activities generate underwater noise during construction (pile driving), operation (machinery, vessel traffic), and decommissioning[17].

-Source characterization -- Recording noise source levels, frequencies, and temporal patterns by activity type and location.
-These measurements should be compiled as supplementary physical data tables linked to the relevant spatial unit and time period.
+Source characterization—Record noise source levels, frequencies, and temporal patterns by activity type and location as supplementary physical data tables linked to the relevant spatial unit and time period.

-Receptor mapping -- Identifying noise-sensitive marine species, particularly marine mammals and fish, in relation to energy developments.
-UNCLOS Article 65 requires States to cooperate for the conservation of marine mammals, with cetaceans receiving particular attention through appropriate international organizations[17].
+Receptor mapping—Identify noise-sensitive marine species, particularly marine mammals and fish.
+UNCLOS Article 65 requires States to cooperate for the conservation of marine mammals, with cetaceans receiving particular attention[18].

-Impact pathways -- Linking noise exposure to ecological outcomes including behavioural disturbance, masking of communication, temporary or permanent hearing threshold shifts, and physical injury at close range.
-These pathways should be documented as condition indicators within ecosystem condition accounts.
+Impact pathways—Link noise exposure to ecological outcomes including behavioural disturbance, masking, temporary or permanent hearing threshold shifts, and physical injury.
+Document as condition indicators within ecosystem condition accounts.

 3.4.2 Electromagnetic fields (EMF)

 Subsea power cables generate electromagnetic fields that may affect electroreceptive marine species (sharks, rays, some crustaceans).
-Research on EMF impacts remains limited, and this is an area requiring future methodological development as empirical evidence accumulates.
+Research remains limited.
 Current accounting practice should:

 3.4.3 Habitat modification

-Substrate introduction -- Hard structures (platforms, foundations, scour protection) create artificial reef habitat in otherwise soft-sediment environments.
-The IUCN Global Ecosystem Typology classifies "Submerged artificial structures" (M4.1) as a distinct ecosystem type characterized by "an abundance of zooplanktivorous fish" and "filter-feeding invertebrates"[19].
-The question of whether artificial habitat creation should be recorded as ecosystem extent change is methodologically significant.
-Compilers should record the introduction of hard substrate as a change in ecosystem type within extent accounts (from, for example, soft-sediment benthic to M4.1 submerged artificial structures), while noting that the ecological value of artificial habitat may differ substantially from natural reef.
-For general guidance on ecosystem extent accounting, see TG-3.1 Asset Accounts; for coral reef regions specifically, see TG-6.1 Coral Reef Accounts.
+Substrate introduction—Hard structures create artificial reef habitat in otherwise soft-sediment environments.
+The IUCN Global Ecosystem Typology classifies "Submerged artificial structures" (M4.1) as a distinct ecosystem type[21].
+Compilers should record the introduction of hard substrate as a change in ecosystem type within extent accounts (from soft-sediment benthic to M4.1), while noting that the ecological value of artificial habitat may differ substantially from natural reef.
+For general guidance on ecosystem extent accounting, see TG-3.1 Asset Accounts; for coral reef regions, see TG-6.1 Coral Reef Accounts.

-Sediment disturbance -- Installation and cable burial activities disturb seabed sediments, potentially releasing contaminants and altering benthic communities.
-These impacts should be recorded as condition changes in the affected spatial units.
+Sediment disturbance—Installation and cable burial activities disturb seabed sediments, potentially releasing contaminants and altering benthic communities.
+Record as condition changes in affected spatial units.

 3.4.4 Collision risk

-Seabirds -- Offshore wind turbines present collision risk for migratory and foraging seabirds.
-Empirical evidence suggests mortality rates for offshore installations are generally lower than for onshore wind, though considerable uncertainty remains in population-level estimates, particularly for long-lived seabird species with low reproductive rates.
-Impact assessment should adopt precautionary approaches when recording collision mortality in ecosystem condition accounts, clearly distinguishing observed mortality from modelled estimates.
+Seabirds—Offshore wind turbines present collision risk for migratory and foraging seabirds.
+Empirical evidence suggests mortality rates for offshore installations are generally lower than for onshore wind, though considerable uncertainty remains in population-level estimates.
+Impact assessment should adopt precautionary approaches, clearly distinguishing observed mortality from modelled estimates.

-Marine mammals -- Vessel traffic associated with offshore energy operations increases collision risk for cetaceans and pinnipeds.
-These impacts should be recorded as pressure indicators in ecosystem condition accounts.
+Marine mammals—Vessel traffic associated with offshore energy operations increases collision risk for cetaceans and pinnipeds.
+Record as pressure indicators in ecosystem condition accounts.

-Fish and invertebrates -- Entrainment in cooling water intakes (for platforms with power generation) may impact fish populations.
-Tidal stream devices also present potential collision risk for marine mammals and large fish species.
+Fish and invertebrates—Entrainment in cooling water intakes may impact fish populations.
+Tidal stream devices present potential collision risk for marine mammals and large fish species.

 3.5 Decommissioning Accounting